Diversity Task Forces

 - Diversity Abroad Conference session proposals

-- Diversity Abroad Conference Town hall session
+- Diversity Abroad Conference Town Hall session or invited session

-- Community discussion
+- Community Discussion

 - Articles/blogs, possibly proposal for The Global Impact Exchange if theme applies

-- Recommendations for: community discussion topics, experts in the field, thematic areas of focus for The Global Impact Exchange
+- Recommendations for: Community Discussion topics, experts in the field, thematic areas of focus for The Global Impact Exchange

 Other projects and activities that may be considered include: